What's in here?

-I always want to have a solid understanding on differential geometry since the recent advances in machine learning theory relying on related concepts quite heavily in some particular branches such as optimization and the well-known manifold hypothesis, or even more practical, manifold learning.
+I always wanted to have a solid understanding of differential geometry since the recent advances in machine learning theory rely on related concepts quite heavily in some particular branches such as optimization and the well-known manifold hypothesis, or even more practical, manifold learning.

 First Year Ph.D. @University of Illinois Urbana-Champaign